mozilla/charts/README.md

 Extra appreciation is granted if you also

-  * update the corresponding bugzilla bug with an attchment pointing to the pull request
+  * update the corresponding bugzilla bug with an attachment pointing to the pull request

 Using Github pull requests for code submission, and Bugzilla for issue